casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/calltable-serialization.md

   }
 ```

-First we need to chose variant discriminator values for each of the enum variants, let's select:
+First we need to chose variant discriminator values for each of the tagged-union variants, let's select:

 - if variant `A` - the variant discriminator will be `0`
 - if variant `B` - the variant discriminator will be `1`
 - if variant `C` - the variant discriminator will be `2`

-Again, as with fields in `Serializing enums` the variant discriminator values don't need to start from `0` and don't need to be contiguous, but that is our convention and any "holes" in the definition would indicate a retired enum variant.
+Again, as with fields in `Serializing tagged-unions` the variant discriminator values does not need to start from `0` and does not need to be contiguous, but that is our convention and any "discontinuities" in the value set for variant disciminator would indicate a retired tagged-union variant or variants.

 Next we need to assign field `serialization indices` for each variant: